List of cities in Portugal: Large cities outside metropolitan areas

 There are also large cities in Portugal that do not belong to any metropolitan area.
 These cities are mostly capitals of sub-regions that are not considered metropolitan areas because the population is mainly located in the capital of the sub-region.

 The city of Braga is the capital of the sub-region of Cávado.
+(193.324 hab.)

+The city of Guimarães is the capital of the sub-region of Ave.
+(156.830 hab.)

+The city of Coimbra is the capital of the sub-region Região de Coimbra.
+(140.816 hab.)

 The city of Funchal is the capital of the autonomous region of Madeira.
+(105.795 hab.)

-The city of Coimbra is the capital of the sub-region Região de Coimbra.
+The city of Viseu is the capital of the sub-region of Dão-Lafões.
+(103.502 hab.)

 Urban areas

 The following list shows the number of inhabitants and the population density of each respective city.
 Only the inhabitants living in the urban area are counted, not the inhabitants living in the entire municipality.

-In the case of large cities like Vila Nova de Gaia, Braga, Coimbra and Setubal, the inhabitants of the entire municipality are not listed, because the municipality does not only include the city, but also other towns and villages around the city, which nevertheless belong to the municipality, but form a separate parish and therefore do not belong to the respective city.
+In the case of large cities like Braga, Coimbra, Setúbal and Guimarães, the inhabitants of the entire municipality are not listed, because the municipality does not only include the city, but also other towns and villages around the city, which nevertheless belong to the municipality, but form a separate parish and therefore do not belong to the respective city.

 In the case of large cities like Lisbon, Porto, Amadora and Funchal, the inhabitants of the entire municipality are listed because the city spreads over the entire municipality and the respective parishes within the municipality are seen as "neighborhoods".

 Cities with an italic font are capitals of subregions, cities with a bold font are capitals of regions.